Alocasia spp.

 Shorter days slow growth, so reduce watering and stop fertilizer when new leaves stop unfurling regularly.

-1 small nibble of Alocasia can cause a big reaction in pets and kids.
-The leaves and stems contain needle-like calcium oxalate crystals that irritate the mouth and throat on contact.
+Even a tiny nibble of Alocasia triggers a big reaction.
+The leaves and stems are packed with needle-shaped calcium oxalate crystals that pierce soft tissue on contact, causing immediate mouth and throat irritation.

-30 seconds of chewing is enough to trigger drooling, pawing at the mouth, and vomiting in cats or dogs.
-Keep these plants well out of reach and look at options like a non-toxic Spider Plant if your pets chew greenery.
+In cats or dogs, 30 seconds of chewing is enough to cause drooling, pawing at the mouth, and vomiting.
+Keep these plants well out of reach, and consider a non-toxic Spider Plant if your pets have a habit of sampling the greenery.

 All parts of Alocasia are considered toxic if ingested.
 Contact a vet or poison control if a child or pet eats any part of the plant.

-2 layers of protection help in homes with kids: physical distance and education.
-Place Alocasia on tall stands or shelves and teach children not to touch plants labeled with warning tags or symbols.
+Two layers of protection make sense in homes with kids: height and awareness.
+Set Alocasia on tall stands or high shelves, and teach children to treat any plant with a warning tag as hands-off.

-0 risk of winter escape exists in colder regions, but in Zone 10-12 some species can survive outdoors year-round.
-Fortunately, they are not listed as major invasive threats like aggressive shrubs you might read about under woody landscape plants.
+In colder climates there is zero risk of Alocasia escaping outdoors, but in Zone 10-12 some species survive year-round in the garden.
+They are not listed as major invasive threats, though, unlike the aggressive spreaders you might read about under woody landscape plants.

 Wear gloves when trimming or dividing plants, bag pruned material before tossing it, and wipe sap from hands or tools quickly to avoid skin irritation.